BotYue/ELE-292-Lab-SU/Lab 0 Software Installation/README.md

 * There will be prelab and lab report for the next one -- Lab 1.

 * Please find you group assignment on BlackBoard.
-The group assignment will be used thru Lab 0 to Lab 3.
+The group assignment will be used thru Lab 0 to Lab 4.

-* You are free to pick you group since Lab 4.
+* You are free to pick you group after Lab 4.